Saturday, January 29, 20110 Comments

 Have you ever led a meeting when it seemed the group kept running away from a decision?
-As the leader, it is your job to help the team recognize and make the decision.
-Here are five strategies for helping you do so.
+As the leader, it is your job to help the team recognize it has reached a crossroads and make the decision.
+Here are five steps that will help.

 Point out the decision point